Sfh03031/SFStyleKit/README.md

 ## Change log

 2025.4.29, 1.0.0
-- support iOS18
+- Support iOS18.0

-- update extensions and readme
+- Upgrade version code and create sub libraries

 2024.10.11, 0.1.7
-- update extensions and readme(zh: 更新扩展和readme)
+- Update extensions and readme

-- newly added supported device names(zh: 新增支持的设备名称)
+- Add new support device names

 2024.07.25, 0.1.6
-- update extensions(zh: 修改一些扩展)
+- Update extensions

 2024.07.11, 0.1.3
-- 1.Fix bugs(zh: 修复bug)
+- 1.Fix bugs

-- 2.Add new extensions with UICollectionView and UITableView(zh: 为UICollectionView和UITableView扩展新的注册方法)
+- 2.Add new extensions with UICollectionView and UITableView

 2024.05.15, 0.1.2
-- 1.Add new common color extensions(zh: 增加新的常用色扩展)
+- 1.Add new common color extensions

-- 2.Adjust the hierarchical structure of UIView extension and update several comments(zh: 调整UIView扩展的层级结构，更新若干注释)
+- 2.Adjust the hierarchical structure of UIView extension and update several comments

 2024.04.15, 0.1.1
-- Initial version(zh: 初始版本)
+- Initial version

 ## Warning
 If the system native method has a return value or a property that is read-only, this extension is not suitable for use.